markhovs/proofs-of-inference/README.md

 - **Proof Logs**: Stores proof logs (`proof.json`), input/output hashes, and timestamps.
 - **Audit Trail**: Enables both the frontend and contract verifier to audit and trace proofs and model commitments.

-### 4. Smart Contract: "Proof Requester & Payment Escrow"
+### 4. Smart Contract: "Proof verification and rewards"

-- **Escrow Mechanism**: Users stake payments and hash their input.
-- **Request Indexing**: Model providers see requests (off-chain indexed).
-- **Proof Delivery**: Providers upload proof and outputs hash.
+- **Proof verification**: Users can upload their received proof to get it verified.
+- **Aggregation**: Proofs can be aggregated to build benchmarks.
-- **Verification & Settlement**:
+- **Rewards**:
-  - If valid, payment is released to provider.
-  - If invalid or unfulfilled, user receives a refund.
+  - Users providing proofs get rewarded.

 ### 5. Frontend Interface

 - **Historical Proofs**: View all past proofs and their status.
-- **Proof Requests**: Request new proofs for past or current inputs via contract interaction.
+- **Proof Requests**: Request new proofs for current inputs.
 - **Verification**: Verify proofs locally or on-chain using the verifier.

 ---